couchbaselabs/docs-ng/content/couchbase-manual-2.0/administration-tasks.markdown

- * Viewing, setting and removing destination cluster references, can be found in [Getting a Destination Cluster Reference](couchbase-manual-ready.html#couchbase-admin-restapi-xdcr-destination), [Creating a Destination Cluster Reference](couchbase-manual-ready.html#couchbase-admin-restapi-xdcr-create-ref) and [Deleting a Destination Cluster Reference](couchbase-manual-ready.html#couchbase-admin-restapi-xdcr-deleting-ref).
+ * Viewing, setting and removing destination cluster references, can be found in [Getting a Destination Cluster Reference](#couchbase-admin-restapi-xdcr-destination), [Creating a Destination Cluster Reference](#couchbase-admin-restapi-xdcr-create-ref) and [Deleting a Destination Cluster Reference](#couchbase-admin-restapi-xdcr-deleting-ref).

- * Creating and removing a replication via REST can be found in [Creating a Destination Cluster Reference](couchbase-manual-ready.html#couchbase-admin-restapi-xdcr-create-ref) and [Deleting a Destination Cluster Reference](couchbase-manual-ready.html#couchbase-admin-restapi-xdcr-deleting-ref).
+ * Creating and removing a replication via REST can be found in [Creating a Destination Cluster Reference](#couchbase-admin-restapi-xdcr-create-ref) and [Deleting a Destination Cluster Reference](#couchbase-admin-restapi-xdcr-deleting-ref).

  * Concurrent replications, which is the number of concurrent replications per Couchbase Server instance.
-See [Viewing Internal XDCR Settings](couchbase-manual-ready.html#couchbase-admin-restapi-xdcr-internal-settings).
+See [Viewing Internal XDCR Settings](#couchbase-admin-restapi-xdcr-internal-settings).

 For the XDCR retry interval you can provide an environment variable or make a PUT request.
 By default if XDCR is unable to replicate for any reason like